michael2012z/BitBible/markdown/KJV/files/2Chr.md

 16. At that time did king Ahaz send unto the kings of Assyria to help him.

-17. For again the Edomites had come and smitten Judah, and carried away captives.captives: Heb. a captivity
+17. For again the Edomites had come and smitten Judah, and carried away captives.

 18. The Philistines also had invaded the cities of the low country, and of the south of Judah, and had taken Beth–shemesh, and Ajalon, and Gederoth, and Shocho with the villages thereof, and Timnah with the villages thereof, Gimzo also and the villages thereof: and they dwelt there.